 Your concrete company should know what MCAA is or hold a general contractor’s license.
 If they pretend that these certifications do not matter, you should probably walk away and find another company to handle your project.
 Official certifications proves that the contractor has met industry training standards, knows how to work safely, and is legally allowed to work in your area.
 An unlicensed contractor may not be aware of important building codes and this could increase the long-term costs of your project significantly.

-At ACS Concrete, we complete all of our projects with our client’s best interest in mind and make sure our projects are performed in an efficient, timley manner.
+At KansasCityConcrete Concrete, we complete all of our projects with our client’s best interest in mind and make sure our projects are performed in an efficient, timley manner.
 We make sure every single crew member on our team has the proper training and certifications needed to complete the job safely and without damaging your property.
-If you are interested in working with ACS on your next project, click here to fill out our contact form!
+If you are interested in working with KansasCityConcrete on your next project, click here to fill out our contact form!